cdn-specs/control-header/draft-cdn-control-header.md

 It is a Dictionary Structured Header {{!I-D.ietf-httpbis-header-structure}}, whose members are cache-directives defined in {{!RFC7234}}.
 In practice, they can be any directive registered in the HTTP Cache Directive Registry <https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml>.

-For gateway caches, when a valid CDN-Control is present in a response, it MUST take precedence over Cache-Control and Expire headers.
-In other words, CDN-Control "mutes" all cache directives in other headers, and is a wholly separate way to control the cache.
+For gateway caches, when a valid CDN-Control is present in a response, it MUST take precedence over Cache-Control and Expires headers.
+In other words, CDN-Control disables all cache directives in other header fields, and is a wholly separate way to control the cache.
 Note that this is on a response-by-response basis; if CDN-Control is not present, caches MAY fall back to other control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.

 The semantics and precedence of cache directives in CDN-Control is the same as those in Cache-Control.
 In particular, no-store and no-cache make max-age inoperative.